nodanaonlyzuul/chorus/README.md

 # Chorus

-Chorus is a very simple way to turn your mac into a chorus of [throat singers.](http://www.youtube.com/watch?v=zwi6gF-0mP4) It uses the `say` command.
+Chorus is turns your mac into a chorus of [throat singers.](http://www.youtube.com/watch?v=zwi6gF-0mP4) using Ruby threads and the mac `say` command.

 ## Installation